israfil-miya/eshop-scraper/README.md

 ## Config

 Pass new configs inside the class to config some extra things.
-It's optional because some common configs already included in the scraper to use without any problem.
+It's optional because some common configs are already included in the scraper to use without any configuration.

 ### Insert new entries

-You can insert new entries in the scraper, then you can scrape items from that website just like default entries.
+You can insert new entries in the scraper, then you can scrape items from that website just like the default entries.

 ```js
 import eshop_scraper from 'eshop-scraper'